ofirsteinherz/realtime-voice-agent/README.md

 # Overview

 Dr. Max is an agentic system that combines real-time conversational AI with pharmacy operations management.
-Built on WebRTC peer-to-peer connectivity and Redis-backed database, the agent orchestras complex workflows through function calling to handle prescription management, inventory control, and customer service.
+Built on WebRTC peer-to-peer connectivity and Redis-backed database, the agent orchestrates complex workflows through function calling to handle prescription management, inventory control, and customer service.

 **Key Capabilities:**